ashhdubey/Galexio/README.md

 ## Screenshots

 ![App Screenshot]  Not showing   DELETED   (UPDATING THIS IN 5 Business days)
-![App Screenshot]  Not Showing   DELETED
+![App Screenshot]  Not Showing   DELETED    (UPDATING THIS IN 5 Business days)

 ## Appendix